cronical/idpro/README.md

 The chapter and section folders contain source documents (currently `docx`) and resulting `tex` documents.

 A subfolder named `media` will exist if any media are extracted from the source document.
+This folder will be created and populated by a script (see `walk.sh`)

 References to the `media` folder will exist in the `.tex` file.